-As a Participant, you may elect to make Pre-Tax Contributions and/or Roth Contributions of a specified whole percentage amount from your Compensation each pay period.
+As a Participant, you may elect to make Pre-Tax Contributions and/or, effective May 1, 2022 or as soon as administratively practicable thereafter, Roth Contributions of a specified whole percentage amount from your Compensation each pay period.
 Your election is limited to a maximum of 80% of your Compensation in any given pay period.
 Your Pre-Tax Contributions and/or Roth Contributions will reduce the Compensation that would otherwise be paid to you.